New Orleans Saints vs. Carolina Panthers NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- New Orleans has combined with its opponents to score more than 37.5 points in 10 of 15 games this season.
+- New Orleans has combined with its opponents to put up more than 37.5 points in 10 of 15 games this season.

 - So far this season, 60% of Carolina's games (9/15) have had more combined points than Sunday's over/under of 37.5.

-- The 44.1 PPG average total in Panthers games this season is 6.6 points more than this game's over/under.
+- The 37.5-point over/under for this game is 6.6 points below the 44.1 points per game average total in Panthers games this season.

 Saints stats and trends

-- In New Orleans' 15 games this year, it has seven wins against the spread.

-- This season, the Saints are winless against the spread when entering a game as a favorite of 6.5 points or more.
+- The Saints have been favored by 6.5 points or more two times this season and have not covered the spread in any of them.

-- New Orleans has hit the over in 40% of its opportunities this year (six times over 15 games with a set point total).
+- New Orleans' games this year have hit the over in 40% of its opportunities (six times in 15 games with a set point total).

-- The Saints score 21.1 points per game, comparable to the 23.0 per contest the Panthers give up.

-- New Orleans is 5-2 against the spread and 5-2 overall in games when it puts up more than 23.0 points.
+- New Orleans is 5-2 against the spread and 5-2 overall this season when the team scores more than 23.0 points.

-- In games that New Orleans totals more than 300.8 yards, the team is 5-5 against the spread and 5-5 overall.
+- New Orleans is 5-5 against the spread and 5-5 overall when the team piles up over 300.8 yards.

 - The Saints have turned the ball over two more times (18 total) than the Panthers have forced a turnover (16) this season.